birc-gsa-solutions/fastq-go/README.md

 You can test your program using `./test-list-names.sh`.

+In `progs/list-names/main.go` you will find a template to start from.
+Read the `progs/README.md` file for how to build and install the resulting executable.
+If you want to share source files between executables, you can check `shared/shared.go` for further information.
+Basically, you can put any directory in the root and import it as a module relative to `birc.au.dk/gsa`.
+For example, if you have a module in the directory `fastq/` in the root of the repository, you can import it with `import "birc.au.dk/gsa/fastq"`.

 ## Exercise

 Write a program, `list-seqs`, that reads a SimpleFASTQ file and outputs all the read sequences, one sequence per line.

 You can test your program using `./test-list-seqs.sh`.

+In `progs/list-seqs/main.go` you will find a template to start from.
+Read the `progs/README.md` file for how to build and install the resulting executable.